 The body and our view of the world

-Smetana is a master of drawing objects, which he selects as his motif.
-He depicts them clearly and distinctly, even though they are complicated and include many details, such as wallpaper with Japanese ornamentation.
-He is proud of what is called the academicism of his work, i.e. a scholastically precise presentation of a well organised composition or life model.
-Here too we find something special in his drawings that does not belong to academicism and which he is even more proud of.
-It is not only a kind of awkwardness to the method of drawing, a certain ubiquitous stylisation.
-It is also his perspective.
-As in the case of Cézanne, and especially M. C. Escher, certain objects are seen from one point, while others from a different point.
+Smetana is a master of drawing the objects he selects as his motifs.
+He depicts them clearly and distinctly, even when they are complicated and full of details, such as a wallpaper with Japanese ornamentation.
+He is proud of what he calls the academism of his work, i.e. the masterly depiction of a well-organized composition or a model from life.
+There nevertheless is something odd in his drawings that is not at all in keeping with academism and of which he is even more proud.
+A kind of awkwardness in the way he draws, a certain ubiquitous stylisation; and his perspectives.
+As in the case of Cézanne – and far more spectacularly in M. C. Escher of course, Smetana’s model – certain objects are seen from one point, while others from a different point.
 Often this point is so high that the vanishing point lies beyond the surface of the picture.

-Tradition begins with our angle of view.
-“It is this that I have in mind when I say that I perceive my body or my senses, my body and my senses being precisely this habitual knowledge of the world, this implicit or sedimented science,” writes Merleau-Ponty.
-This is not simply about our sensory perceptions and motor skills that we appropriate through practices and settle in the body.
-It is also about intimacy with the world, which we appropriate by virtue that we manipulate it.
-But tradition also presupposes a choice.
-Merleau-Ponty says that we have to decide to accept this settled knowledge in order that tradition exists for us.
+Tradition begins with our angle of view, “and this is what I mean when I say that I perceive with my body or my senses, since my body and my senses are precisely that familiarity with the world, born of habit, that implicit or sedimentary body of knowledge,” writes Merleau-Ponty (2010:277).
+This is not only about sensory perceptions and motor skills that we acquire through practice and that settle in our body.
+It is also about an intimacy with the world acquired through interaction with it.
+On the other hand, tradition presupposes choice too.
+That is why, according to Merleau-Ponty, we must decide to take up this implicit knowledge in order that the tradition exists for us.
 Tradition is not fate, it is a choice, and a choice we must confirm again and again.
-And each time we choose ourselves.
+And each time it is ourselves we choose.

-(Translated from Norwegian by Marie Novotná)
+(Translated from the Norwegian original by Mikkel B. Tin.)